-Home to the longest urban stretch of Route 66, a diverse art scene, and countless quirky personalities, Albuquerque has a long list of must-see roadside oddities and landmarks you don’t want to miss.
+Home to the nation’s longest continuous stretch of Route 66 within a single city, a diverse art scene, and countless quirky personalities, Albuquerque has a long list of must-see roadside oddities and landmarks you don’t want to miss.

 Whether you’re taking the ultimate road trip through the Southwest or along Route 66, or you’re here for the weekend and looking for a fun excursion, these unique stops throughout the city will make any drive one to remember.